 - Your permit application will then be sent to an Inspector who will determine construction requirements.
 This step may take several days depending on work load and complexity of the application.

-- If approved, your permit will then be mailed to you (or faxed if you prefer).
+- If approved, your permit will then be mailed, emailed, or faxed to you.

 - An on-site conference with the Inspector and approved permit in possession is required prior to any construction work.

 - Once work is complete and inspected and found to be in conformance to all standards the driveway connection including the culvert (if applicable) will become a part of the road system maintenance program.

 Timing - the initial office work or phone call may take 15 minutes or so.
 It then takes several days up to two weeks to consider your application with the end goal to issue you a permit.
 Your work can begin once you have your permit in hand and the permitted work needs to be completed within 60 days; extensions may be considered in certain circumstances.

 Tips & Tricks